hungsu/quartz/content/notes/Quartz by Jacky.md

 A tool for publishing [Obsidian](notes/obsidian) to the web, and what I'm using for this note you're reading now!

-It's built on top of [Hugo](notes/Hugo), which is very fast, but can be hard to use.
+It's built on top of [Hugo](notes/Hugo), which I'm told is very fast, but can be hard to use.
+So far I've observed builds with this tool taking around 40 seconds which is a bit slower than I'd like.
+My previous tool used Jekyll and took around 20 seconds.

-The [Official website](http://quartz.jzhao.xyz/) has the instructions I followed to make this.
+The [Official Quartz website](http://quartz.jzhao.xyz/) has the instructions I followed to make this.

 ## Examples